 Deborah’s background is in professional art practice and education (teaching Fine Arts at Tafe NSW and Charles Darwin University NT).
 Her approach to creativity is broad, working in a variety of media from traditional drawing and painting to digital imaging, photography and creative writing.

 An active member of the vibrant Alice art community, she exhibits in Alice Springs and interstate.
-Her most recent solo exhibition, The Best Bedroom has No Walls, was at the Residency, a heritage listed venue in Alice Spring in October 2014.
-‘Up in the Air’ a very successful solo show was at Araluen, the Regional Gallery in Alice Springs In May 2013.
+Her most recent solo exhibition, Palm Valley & Environs was at Olive Pink Botanic Garden in 2017.
+In 2016 she exhibited at the June Marriot Gallery in Alice Springs, showcasing her many facetted engagement with local flora.
+Her 2013 exhibition ‘Up in the Air’ at Araluen, the Regional Gallery in Alice Springs was also very successful.
 Previous shows were in March 2007 at Gallery Gondwana in Sydney and then again in May 07 at Araluen.
 In between these shows she has contributed to numerous group exhibitions here in Alice Springs, including the prestigious Alice Prize.
 Her short story writing and poetry has been included in several published anthologies.

 Deborah brings to her role as teacher an empathic understanding of the creative process, and professional knowledge of a broad spectrum of art media, including new technology.
 A willing communicator, and natural teacher, she enjoys the process of helping her students realise their creative potential in whatever medium they choose to work.

 Dr. Charlie Carter